Cristian Souza

-Cristian Souza España (born 28 August 1995) is a Uruguayan professional footballer who plays as a midfielder for Swiss club Bellinzona.
+Cristian Souza España (born 28 August 1995) is a Uruguayan professional footballer who plays as a midfielder for Swiss club Bellinzona on loan from Sion.

 Career

 As a youth player, Souza joined the youth academy of Uruguayan second division side Central Español.
 Souza started his career with Rentistas in the Uruguayan top flight, where he made 16 league appearances.
 On 18 October 2015, Souza debuted for Rentistas in a 1–0 defeat to Peñarol.

 Before the 2019 season, he signed for Peruvian club Cusco, where he received interest from Universitario (Peru).
 Before the second half of 2019–20, he signed for Mexican outfit Pachuca.
 Before the 2021 season, Souza signed for Cerro Largo in the Uruguayan top flight.
 In 2021, he signed for Swiss third division side Bellinzona.

+On 16 July 2023, Souza signed with Sion.
+On 24 January 2025, he returned to Bellinzona on loan.